renegamino012/renegamino012/README.md

 # Hello, hello - Rene Gamino **(she/they)**!
-From 2016-20, I studied Data Science at the University of California, Berkeley.
-I recently finished a role as GIS Intern at the Innovation Department under the City Of Los Angeles' Office Of The Controller.
 My interests include but are not limited to urban sciences, social sciences, programming, YouTube binge-watching, coffee, tabletop gaming, and vegetarian/vegan cuisine.

 Email me at [rene_gamino012@berkeley.edu](mailto:rene_gamino012@berkeley.edu).
 Resume available on request.